Canada men's national ice hockey team: History

 Hockey is Canada's national winter sport, and Canadians are extremely passionate about the game.
 Canada was first represented internationally at the 1910 European Championships by the Oxford Canadians, a team of Canadians from the University of Oxford.
 They represented Canada again at the 1912 World Championships.

 From 1920 until 1963, the senior amateur club teams representing Canada, were usually the most recent Allan Cup champions.
 The last amateur club team from Canada to win a gold medal at the World Championship was the Trail Smoke Eaters in 1961.
 The responsibility of choosing which team represented Canada belonged to Canadian Amateur Hockey Association (CAHA) secretary-manager; George Dudley from 1947 to 1960, and Gordon Juckes from 1960 to 1963.

 Following the 1963 World Championships, Father David Bauer founded the national team as a permanent institution.
 The new permanent national team first competed in ice hockey at the 1964 Winter Olympics.
 His philosophy was to simply win the games against the weaker countries instead of running up the score.
 Canada, Czechoslovakia and Sweden finished with identical records of five wins and two losses.
 Canada thought they had won the bronze medal based on the goal differential in the three games among the tied countries.
 When they attended the presentation of the Olympic medals, they were disappointed to learn they had finished in fourth place based on goal differential of all seven games played.
 The players and CAHA president Art Potter accused that International Ice Hockey Federation (IIHF) president Bunny Ahearne, made a last-minute decision to change the rules and take away a medal from Canada.
 Marshall Johnston summarized the team's feeling that, "The shepherd and his flock had been fleeced".

 Before the Soviet Union began international competition in 1954, Canada dominated international hockey, winning six out of seven golds at the Olympics and 10 World Championship gold medals.
-Canada then went 50 years without winning the Winter Olympic Gold medal and from 1962 to 1993, didn't win any World Championships.
+Canada then went 50 years without winning the Winter Olympic Gold medal, and from 1962 to 1993, did not win any World Championships.
 This was in part because Canada's best professional players were unable to attend these events as they had commitments with their National Hockey League teams.